 When an accident involving an electric scooter occurs, the consequences can be quite traumatic.
 It’s usually the electric scooter riders who suffer the most.
 If you’ve been injured in an electric scooter accident in Atlanta, you could be entitled to compensation.
 That’s true, even if you share some of the blame for your crash.

 While recovering compensation after an accident should be easy, it’s usually not.
 Insurance companies and at-fault parties will put forth a great effort to downplay your injuries and stop you from getting a financial award.
-Hiring the experienced Atlanta personal injury lawyers at Hasner Law can make a world of difference and help you get the money you deserve.
+Hiring the experienced Atlanta personal injury attorneys at Hasner Law can make a world of difference and help you get the money you deserve.

 As our team navigates your electric scooter accident case, we will: